CPK Insurance

 The most reliable way to manage commercial crime insurance cost in Massachusetts is to align the policy with your actual exposure instead of buying broad limits you do not need.
 Start with your internal controls.
 Underwriters often price employee dishonesty insurance in Massachusetts more favorably when duties are separated, bank access is limited, and transaction approvals are documented.
 If only a few people can authorize transfers, that can help the carrier understand the risk profile, though pricing still varies.

 Bundling can also help.
-The product data says businesses may save 10% to 20% when they bundle commercial crime insurance with other policies such as general liability, commercial property, or workers compensation.
+Businesses may save when they bundle commercial crime insurance with other policies such as general liability, commercial property, or workers compensation.
 That may be especially useful in Massachusetts, where many small businesses need multiple policies and want to simplify renewals.
 You should also compare quotes from the state’s active carriers, because 560 insurers compete in the market and the final premium can differ by endorsement design, limit structure, and deductible.

 Choosing the right deductible is another practical lever.
 A higher deductible may reduce premium, but only if your business can absorb a smaller loss before coverage applies.
 If your exposure is concentrated in wire activity, ask whether funds transfer fraud coverage in Massachusetts can be separated from broader crime coverages so you are not paying for limits you will not use.
 Likewise, if your business rarely handles cash, you may not need as much money and securities coverage.
 Finally, review your coverage after operational changes.
 Adding a new office in Boston, expanding to Worcester, or increasing online payment volume can change the amount of coverage you should carry, and updating the policy early may be less costly than correcting a gap later.